Cultivating young scientists through hands-on exploration in Boston’s landscape for learning

 The Arboretum provides opportunities for educators to learn about specific, hands-on life science topics that complement science and literacy curriculum in the Boston Public Schools.

-- The Arnold Arboretum Summer Institute 2017: Build a Plant Bottom to Top.
-PreK through Grade 5 teachers from the Boston Public Schools and other area systems gather at the Arboretum for an intensive four day seminar on plant morphology – the study of tree form and function.
+- The Arnold Arboretum Summer Institute Teachers from the Boston Public Schools and other area systems gather at the Arboretum for an intensive four day seminar held in August.
 Guest lecturers provide content, and education staff provide context using the outdoors.
 One hundred percent of last year’s attendees would recommend this Institute to fellow educators.

 In cooperation with Harvard University, the Arnold Arboretum has formed various partnerships with the local community, neighboring Boston Public Schools, and schools of higher learning.